3:00 p.m., Tuesday, November 10, 2020

 “Music is ultimately about sharing what you love with your audience.”

 Cellist Brinton Averil Smith invites online viewers into his home for a virtual performance with his wife, pianist Evelyn Chen.
+Watch the concert online at our YouTube Channel.

 November 10, 2020 Concert Program